digital-culture-seminar/kfresi1-poetry-generator/README.md

 The wander meets a fork in the road.
 Path 2 is followed.
 A waterfall appears through the trees.

+The effervescent forest slowly enchants the wander while the warm sunlight softly filters through viridian leaves.
+The wander meets a fork in the road.
+Path 2 is followed.
+A waterfall appears through the trees.
+The effervescent path slowly shimmers.

 Other Poem Results

 The dark wilderness softly filters the wander